7 in 10 Consumers Want At Least Three Insurer Options When Shopping for Health Insurance

 The results of the survey revealed a strong consumer preference towards choice of insurers when shopping.
 Seven in 10 respondents indicated that they desired three or more insurance company options to feel confident about a health insurance selection.
 The most popular answer regarding the minimum number of insurance companies to instill confidence in a selection was three.
 More than a third (34 percent) of respondents selected this answer.
 The second most popular answer was five or more insurance company options, which attracted 25 percent of respondents.
 Only 16 percent would feel confident they made the best insurance choice if they reviewed only a single health insurer, which is a wake-up call for companies that rely more on brand advertising than competitive product design.

 "Our survey confirmed that choice is vitally important for health insurance shoppers," said Bruce Telkamp, founder and CEO of AgileHealthInsurance.com.
 "And in fact, presenting online shoppers with the widest possible range of insurance company options is a core principle of AgileHealthInsurance.com.
-We’re confident the breadth of our short-term health insurance offerings sets us apart from all other online health insurance agencies and will satisfy even the most diligent comparison shoppers."
+We’re confident the breadth of our short term medical insurance offerings sets us apart from all other online health insurance agencies and will satisfy even the most diligent comparison shoppers."

 To support this position, Telkamp points to AgileHealthInsurance.com’s inventory expansions in 2017.
 With these expansions, the majority of visitors to AgileHealthInsurance.com have at least five health insurance companies from which to choose.
-Additionally, when counting each state’s combination of insurers, product line, deductible and coinsurance level, AgileHealthInsurance offers over 2,000 short-term health insurance options.
+Additionally, when counting each state’s combination of insurers, product line, deductible and coinsurance level, AgileHealthInsurance offers over 2,000 short term medical insurance options.

 The full results of the nationwide survey, as well as the survey methodology, can be reviewed at "Most Consumers Want At Least Three Different Company Options When Shopping for Health Insurance" on AgileHealthInsurance.com.